Towards Semantic Equivalence of Tokenization in Multimodal LLM: Methodology

-We take the visual embeddings as input, which are then clustered into a variable number of attention masks $\bm{M} \in \mathbb{R}^{h \times w \times k}$, which assign individual visual embedding to object-like scene components.
-Inspired by \cite{EngelckeJP21}, this is intuitively achieved by (1) selecting the location $(i,j)$ of the visual feature that has not yet been assigned to a cluster, (2) creating a cluster assignment according to the distance of the embeddings at the selected pixel location to all other embeddings according to a distance kernel $\varphi$ \footnote{In this work, we employ $\varphi = \text{exp}(- \|\bm{u} - \bm{v}\|^2 \cdot k\ln{2})$}, and (3) repeating the first two steps until all visual embeddings are accounted for or a stopping criterion is met.
+We take the visual patch embeddings $\bm{X}$ as input and then assign individual patches into a semantic complete cluster, which can be formulated as obtaining a variable number of concept masks $\bm{M} \in [0, 1]^{h \times w \times C}$, with $\sum_c \bm{M}_{i,j,c}=1$ for all patch coordinate tuples $(i, j)$ in an image, where $C$ is the number of semantic-equivalent tokens.
+Inspired by \cite{EngelckeJP21}, this is intuitively achieved by (1) selecting the location $(i,j)$ of the visual patch feature that has not yet been assigned to a cluster, (2) creating a cluster assignment according to the distance of the embeddings at the selected location to all other embeddings according to a distance kernel $\varphi (\cdot)$ \footnote{In this work, we employ $\varphi(\bm{u}, \bm{v}) = \text{exp}(- \|\bm{u} - \bm{v}\|^2 \cdot C\ln{2})$}, and (3) repeating the first two steps until all visual embeddings are accounted for or a stopping criterion is met.
 Different from \citep{DuDJ16} employing uniformed seed scores performing the stochastic selection of visual embeddings, we propose to choose the visual embeddings based on their density peaks, as a higher density shows a higher potential to be the cluster center.
 Specifically, we first calculate the local density $\rho_{i,j}$ of the token $\bm{x}_{i,j} \in \bm{X}$ by referring its neighbors:

 where $\text{KNN}(\bm{x}_{i,j}, \bm{X})$ denotes the $K$-nearest neighbors of $\bm{x}_{i,j}$ in $\bm{X}$.
 We then measure the minimal distance $\delta_{i,j}$ between the feature $\bm{x}_{i,j}$ and other features with higher density: